mayerantoine/udacity_optimizing_an_ml_pipeline/README.md

 ## Scikit-learn Pipeline

-We have downloaded the data from a web link, clean it and one hot encoded some key features , split in train and test with 25% of the data in testing, And then we train the data using Hyperdrive with RandomSampling.
+We downloaded the data from a web link, clean it and one hot encoded some key features , split in train and test with 25% of the data in testing, And then we train the data using Hyperdrive with RandomSampling.
 We only focus our hyperparament fine tuning on two key parameters of Logistic Regression :
     * C  : Inverse of regularization strength; must be a positive float.
     *  max_iter : Maximum number of iterations taken for the solvers to converge.